Reveritus/HotdogEd/README.md

 ![Contributors](https://shields.io/github/contributors/reveritus/hotdoged?style=for-the-badge)
 </div>

+HotDog aka HotdogEd - reader
+FidoNet [and news] for Android.
+Written by Sergey Poziturin aka 2:5020/2140 back in 2013.
+In April 2022, Positurin drank out of Fido, never leaving sources, as well as Russification, decent documentation and support.

 The source texts obtained using reverse engineering are published in another fork (the location of which will be announced later ;) for informational purposes.
 A complete compilation of the application from them is artificially made impossible both to preserve copyrights, and so that "life does not seem like a raspberry" and "you can't get a fish out without a pond".
 However, despite this, the application can be assembled by the special way.

 All compiled libraries are included in the source code, including well-known ones, since the source application was built on currently outdated APIs, JDK and SDK/NDK and has not been updated again, in addition, the source texts contain multiple intersections with these libraries and vice versa.